theOfficeCat/izumi/README.md

 (sudo) make install
 ```

-Some intersting `configure` flags:
-- `--disable-doxygen-doc` to avoid generating documentation
-- `--enable-sanitizers` to enable ASAN (not recommended if you aren't actively developing Izumi!)
-- `--help` to see more options!
+The `configure` script options are pretty limited in this repository, so you may want to individually build the different components if you need more control over the build process.

 ### Nix derivation